-loop {(optional-condition optional-max)|lines}
+loop {(optional-boolean_expression optional-max)|lines}

+....'lines' number of operations

 or

-loop {(optional-condition optional-max)|end} combined with end_loop
+loop {(optional-boolean_expression optional-max)|end}

+.... any number of operations

+end_loop

-- (optional) condition: E.g. 'description' ~ "abc".
+- (optional) boolean expression: As in 4.6.2.3 Boolean Expressions E.g. 'description' ~ "abc".
 Must be true while the loop is running, when false the loop ends and the operations continue after the last line of the loop.
-Any of the pre-conditional-arguments (as in 4.6.2.1) can be used to specify this condition.
+Any of the pre-conditional-arguments (as in 4.6.2.4.1 Pre-Conditional arguments) can be used to specify this condition.
 When no condition is specified its value is assumed true. - (optional) max: E.g. max=6.
 Can be used to set the number of times the loop will run if no condition is specified or when the loop doesn't end with a condition value false before reaching this max value.
 If max is not specified its default value is assumed 100.
 This value is 'zero' based, hence max=6 will run the loop 7 times. - lines: The number of lines (following the line specifying the loop) that are contained in the loop. - end: Alternative to lines specify the word end in combination with end_loop after the last line that belongs to the loop.